-Operating revenue to fund the activities of the EAHCP is primarily derived from a program aquifer management fee assessed on non-agricultural permit holders based on the amount of groundwater rights authorized for 2024.
-The 2024 EAHCP program aquifer management fee rate is \$30 per acre-foot, which remains unchanged from 2023.
-Revenue derived from the non-agricultural program aquifer management fees represent 92.9% of the total budgeted EAHCP Fund revenue for 2024.
+Operating revenue to fund the activities of the EAHCP is primarily derived from a program aquifer management fee assessed against all M&I permit holders based on the amount of groundwater withdrawal permits authorized for 2025.
+The 2025 EAHCP program aquifer management fee rate increased from \$30 to \$40 per acre-foot.
+Revenue derived from the non-agricultural program aquifer management fees represent 95.3% of the total budgeted EAHCP Fund revenue for 2025.

-In addition to revenue collected through the assessment of program aquifer management fees, the 2024 EAHCP Program budget includes pledged revenue from other entities.
+In addition to revenue collected through the assessment of program aquifer management fees, the 2025 EAHCP Program budget includes pledged revenue from other entities.
 Seven organizations - the Guadalupe Blanco River Authority (GBRA), Union Carbide, CPS Energy, the San Antonio River Authority, the City of Victoria, the Guadalupe Basin Coalition, and the Nueces River Authority - have pledged their intent to financially assist the EAA in the implementation of the EAHCP.
-Total revenue from these sources is budgeted at \$486,000 and represent 4.1% of total budgeted EAHCP Fund revenue.
-Interest revenue, 3% of total revenue, is expected to increase in 2024, as previously discussed in this document.
+Total revenue from these sources is budgeted at \$486,000 and represent 3.3% of total budgeted EAHCP Fund revenue.
+Interest revenue, 1.4% of total revenue, is expected to decrease in 2025, as previously discussed in this document.

-The below charts provide aquifer management fee rate trends since 2015 and 2024 Revenue Sources.
+The below charts provide aquifer management fee rate trends since 2016 and 2025 Revenue Sources.